-To raise depressions left in a carpet by heavy furniture, try steam cleaning or hold a steam iron close enough for steam to reach the carpet, or on a damp towel but don’t let the iron touch the carpet fibers, especially if the carpet is synthetic, because they could melt.
+To raise depressions left in a carpet by heavy furniture, try steam cleaning or hold a steam iron.
+Specifically close enough for steam to reach the carpet, or on a damp towel.
+Don’t let the iron touch the carpet fibers, especially if the carpet is synthetic.
+This because they could melt.
 Lift the carpet fibers by scraping them with the edge of a coin or spoon.
 If a carpet thread is loose, snip it level with the pile.
 If you try to pull out the thread, you risk unraveling part of the carpet.

 To repair a large carpet burn, cut out the damaged area of carpet and substitute a patch of identical size and shape.
 Secure the new piece of carpeting with double-sided carpet tape or professional heat bond.
 To repair a small area burned down to the carpet backing, snip off the charred fibers and put white glue in the opening.
 Then snip fibers from a scrap of carpet or an inconspicuous part of the carpet (perhaps in a closet).
 When the glue gets tacky, poke the carpet fibers into place.
 If the burn isn’t all the way down to the backing, just use sandpaper or snip off the charred tips of the fibers with scissors.
 The slightly shorter length of a few carpet fibers will never be noticed.